 driver.get("YOUR_LINK_HERE")

 Now, paste the link into driver.get(“YOUR_LINK_HERE”) function.
 Run the cell, and a new browser window will open for that link.
 You need to fetch the video links present on that particular page.
 You can create a list to store those links.
-Afterward, you have to go to the browser window and do the following.
+Afterward, you must go to the browser window and do the following.

 //*[@id=”video-title”]